Cannabiodiol (Can-nab-bi-dial) or “CBD” is worth learning about.

 While THC has its own fun (“recreational weed”) and healthful (“medical marijuana”) benefits, people are getting more and more interested in CBD because it has the potential to legally deliver many of the same benefits that THC can.

-Obviously, we have nothing against people who want to get high – the psychoactive effects of THC and marijuana are beneficial to a lot of people suffering from chronic pain.
+Obviously, we have nothing against people who want to get high – the psychoactive effects of THC and marijuana are beneficial to a lot of people suffering from chronic pain and anxiety.

 We also know there are even people that want the acute and lifestyle benefits of THC without being physically or cognitively impaired.